 Arriving at the Venue

-Doors to the arena will open one hour prior to the start of the ceremony.
-Graduates should arrive no later than 15 minutes after the doors open.
+Doors will open to the public at 2:00 p.m. at Hancher Auditorium.
+Graduates should arrive no later than 1:30 p.m. to pick up their tassels and line up for the class photo.
 Times and days of upcoming commencement ceremonies can be found on the Ceremonies and Events page.

 You should arrive for your ceremony with cap and gown in hand.